Tef21/lib-proctorio/README.md

 Long description of `oat-sa/lib-proctorio` [Proctorio](https://proctorio.com/)

+Using state-of-the-art technology and end-to-end data security, Proctorio ensures the total learning integrity of every assessment, every time.
+Our software eliminates human error, bias, and much of the expense associated with remote proctoring and identity verification.

+Proctorio also integrates effortlessly with whatever learning management system you already use— no scheduling, waiting or additional logins required— for instant, objective, secure results.

 ## Installation instructions

 These instructions assume that you have already a TAO installation on your system.
 If you don't, go to